cadet/CADET-Workshop/02 CADET Fundamentals/01 inlet profiles/01_inlet_profiles.md

 #### Component System

-First, a `ComponentSystem` needs to be created.
-The `ComponentSystem` ensures that all parts of the process have the same number of components.
+- `ComponentSystem` ensure that all parts of the process have the same number of components.
-Moreover, components can be named which automatically adds legends to the plot methods.
+- Components can be named which automatically adds legends to the plot methods.

 For advanced use, see [here](https://cadet-process.readthedocs.io/en/latest/reference/process_model/component_system.html).

-In this case, it is simple to setup; only the number of components needs to be specified.

 ```{code-cell} ipython3
 :tags: [solution]